nrodnova/datasciencecoursera/GettingData/CourseProject/README.md

 ```

-The script doesn't take any parameters, and outputs a file named aggregatedDataSet.txt into the current directory
+The script doesn't take any parameters, and outputs a file named aggregatedDataSet.txt into the current directory.

+Additionally, it prints a file named result.txt with the first dataset from the assignment document, which wasn't requested to be stored.
+Also, the script prints a file named colnames.txt with column names that were used in CodeBook.md.
+Both additional files can be ignored.